2023 São Paulo floods and landslides: Impact

 The prolific rains caused a cascade of landslides and mudslides across São Paulo, with the city of São Sebastião being especially hard-hit.
 As of 21 February, authorities confirmed 44 fatalities, with 43 of those in São Sebastião and the rest in Ubatuba.
-A further 23 people suffered injuries, six seriously, and dozens of people remain missing.
+As of 26 February, the number of deaths increased to 65, with 64 of those in São Sebastião.
+A further 24 people suffered injuries, six seriously, and dozens of people remain missing.
 At least 50 homes were destroyed in São Sebastião.
 At least 2,496 people were displaced or left homeless.
 The Rio-Santos highway, the main road in the region connecting it to Rio de Janeiro state, suffered extensive damage, with numerous landslides covering or destroying stretches of the road.
 Another road connecting Santos with Bertioga was blocked off.

 Landslides from the rainfall on 21 February impacted Juqueí, displacing 80 people.

 Wind exceeding 55 km/h and waves of more than 1 m prompted the closure of the Port of Santos on 18 February.